Zakkaruu/blog/_posts/2021-06-16-setting-up-a-trunk-port-for-use-with-vmware-workstation.md

 >
 > The Intel Ethernet team values our customers, and we appreciate your feedback.
 Contact Intel Customer Support if you have any questions.

-Long story short, if your on-board NIC is Intel, your best bet would be to get a Realtek USB adapter and use their [Ethernet Diagnostic Program](https://www.realtek.com/en/component/zoo/category/network-interface-controllers-10-100-1000m-gigabit-ethernet-pci-express-software) to do the same thing (Windows 11 IS supported).
+Long story short, if your on-board NIC is Intel, your best bet would be to get a Realtek USB NIC and use their [Ethernet Diagnostic Program](https://www.realtek.com/en/component/zoo/category/network-interface-controllers-10-100-1000m-gigabit-ethernet-pci-express-software) to do the same thing (Windows 11 IS supported).

 ## Introduction